 At Westminster we view partnership as a reciprocal process in which we share responsibility for shaping our learning and teaching environments and experiences.
 We work through a co-creation model of partnership which encourages students and faculty to build collaborative and reciprocal relationships of learning.
 Student partnership is an area of development in the Centre for Teaching Innovation and across Westminster.
 We have a well-established Students as Co-Creators Project and we are currently looking at expanding student representation across the institution and moving co-creation into the curriculum.

-Respondents: Dr Jennifer Fraser University Director of Student Partnership, Centre for Education and Teaching Innovation, Principal Lecturer, School of Social Sciences, National Teaching Fellow 2016, and Kiu Sum, Doctoral Researcher at the University of Westminster and Students as Co-Creators Ambassador.
+Respondents: Kiu Sum, Doctoral Researcher at the University of Westminster and Students as Co-Creators Ambassador and Dr Jennifer Fraser, University Director of Student Partnership, Centre for Education and Teaching Innovation, Principal Lecturer, School of Social Sciences, National Teaching Fellow 2016.

 Find out more: http://cti.westminster.ac.uk/student-partnership-2/